 Creating the Drawings

-The drawings on this site are now well into their second decade, with the first 1:880 "tiny trains" completed in 1998.
+The drawings on this site are now into their third decade, with the first 1:880 "tiny trains" completed in 1998.
 But what actually goes on behind the scenes in their creation?
 After five computers and four operating systems, the methods I use to create the drawings are exactly the same now as when I started, with the only difference being an increase in the size and detail of the drawings.

 Formats and Software